 |d.
 Classified image||e.
 SVF map of Metropolitan Bendigo|

-The second stage involved creating a composite of these results with ABS Census data at meshblock level for indicators of socio-economic disadvantage and vulnerability – a Heat Vulnerability Index (HVI).
-This included measure of Heat Sensitivity (urban density, tree density) and Adaptive Capacity (prevalence of old and young people, levels of education and economic disadvantage).
+The second stage involved creating a composite of these results with ABS Census data at mesh block level for indicators of socio-economic disadvantage and vulnerability – a Heat Vulnerability Index (HVI).
+This included measures of Heat Sensitivity (urban density, tree density) and Adaptive Capacity (prevalence of old and young people, levels of education and economic disadvantage).
 The purpose of this stage was to recognise the links between exposure, localised urban character and population type and also to establish those areas where improved shade was a critical issue for urban mobility.

-Satellite data is unlikely to fully recognise the shade experience at street-level.
-Consequently a subsequent stage was undertaken to establish a ‘sky view’ factor.
-This utilised Google Street View imagery extracted at 10 metre intervals across the Bendigo street network.
+Satellite data is unlikely to fully recognise the shade experience at street level.
+Consequently, a subsequent stage was undertaken to establish a ‘sky view’ factor.
+This utilised Google Street View imagery extracted at 10-metre intervals across the Bendigo street network.
 Once downloaded, the top half of each Street View panorama (Figure 2c) was transformed it into a ‘fisheye’ image (Figure 2.b), classified into ‘shade’ and ‘sky’ and the proportion of street-visible ‘sky’ calculated from a model proposed by Li et al. (2018).

 Figure 3: Flowchart of work program for HVI and Travel Route Mapping

 The Shadeways project involved two pilot activities seeking user input.
-Each was limited in scope, and intended to offer insight to approaches that have potential for application with a broader process of community research and aimed to:
+Each was limited in scope, and intended to offer insight into approaches that have potential for application with a broader process of community research and aimed to: